Skip to main content

 A "good" VO2 max varies by sex and age.
 For men aged 40 to 49, an elite VO2 max is roughly above 53 mL/kg/min, and average is around 39.
 For women in the same age band, elite is above about 45 and average around 32.
 We aim to put patients in the elite range for someone 10 years younger than they are.

 Most adults should get a DEXA scan once a year to track trends in muscle mass, visceral fat, and bone density.
-Patients in active body recomposition phases, especially on GLP-1 medications, may benefit from a DEXA every 6 months to confirm they are losing fat and protecting muscle.
+Patients in active body recomposition phases, particularly on GLP-1 medications, may benefit from a DEXA every 6 months to confirm they are losing fat and protecting muscle.

 Yes, a DEXA scan is the gold standard for measuring bone mineral density and diagnosing osteopenia and osteoporosis.
 It generates a T-score that compares your bone density to a young adult reference.
-This is especially important for postmenopausal women, men over 70, and anyone with risk factors for fracture.
+This is particularly important for postmenopausal women, men over 70, and anyone with risk factors for fracture.

 The difference between Zone 2 and Zone 3 is intensity.
 Zone 2 is steady, conversational effort that is sustainable for hours and builds mitochondrial efficiency.
 Zone 3 is moderate-hard effort that feels productive but is too hard to recover from easily and not hard enough to drive top-end adaptation.
 Most casual runners spend too much time in Zone 3 and miss the benefits of both ends.